 She was blowing smoke, unable to speak words that would destroy him.
 “El, you don’t break up with someone because of ‘things’ going on.”

 “Just say it: you don’t love me.”
 He was crying now too, as he realized the simple truth.
 “You haven’t loved me for over a month now.”

 “No!”
 She was wild-eyed.
 “That’s not true!”

-“Then what?” he yelled at the top of his lungs.
+“Then what?” he started yelling again.
 “What did I do?”

 “Mike, stop yelling –”

 “Is it when we’re in bed?” he asked, groping desperately to understand the widening abyss.
 “Do I hurt you?”

 He believed her on this point.
 She had always responded to him with transparent passion.
 But that again left a worse alternative: “So it’s just me then.
 You don’t like me.”

 “I’m listening, you bitch, and you’re saying shit!”